Tony O'Connell

 Anthony O'Connell (born 12 February 1941) is an Irish former professional footballer who played as a forward during the 1950s, 1960s and 1970s.
+Born in Tralee, he is the first and – as of 2026 – only man from County Kerry to have been capped by the Republic of Ireland at international level.

+Early life

+Tony O’Connell was born in Tralee, County Kerry in February 1941 and lived in Caherslee until his family moved to Dublin when he was six.

 Career

 Shamrock Rovers

 O'Connell first came to prominence as a winger in 1959 with Shamrock Rovers when his balance and ball skills made the league sit up and take notice.
 He made his first team debut in a Dublin City Cup tie on 9 September 1959.
 He played against the likes of Valencia CF in Europe during his first spell at Rovers and won the FAI Cup in 1962.
+In October 1963, he was selected for the League of Ireland representative team that beat the English Football League 2–1 and his performance at left-wing against Jimmy Armfield drew praise.
+O'Connell had recently agreed a deal with Malcolm Allison to sign for Toronto City and his performance that night was described as a 'going away present' in the Irish Times.

 There was interest from England in Tony but he snubbed them to move to America where he was nominated for an "All Star" during his spell at New York.
 He also played for Toronto City alongside Tony Book and Malcolm Allison in the summer of 1964.
-He returned to Ireland and Shamrock Rovers in time for the 1964–65 season and won his second FAI Cup winners medal as Rovers beat Limerick on 28 April.
-He scored the first goal in the final the following year at Dalymount Park as Rovers once again beat Limerick to win the Cup.
+He returned to Ireland and to Shamrock Rovers in time for the 1964–65 season and won his second FAI Cup winners medal as Rovers beat Limerick on 28 April 1965.
+He scored the first goal in the final the following year at Dalymount Park as Rovers once again beat Limerick to win the 1966 FAI Cup.
 He made a total of seven appearances in Europe for Rovers.
-He got sent off at Prater Stadium against Rapid Wien on 16 September 1964.
+He was sent off at Prater Stadium against Rapid Wien on 16 September 1964.

 Dundalk

-O'Connell transferred to Dundalk during the summer of 1966 and he picked up yet more silverware as he helped Dundalk win the League of Ireland Shield and League of Ireland title.
+O'Connell transferred to Dundalk during the summer of 1966 and he picked up yet more silverware as he helped Dundalk win the League of Ireland Shield and the 1966–67 League of Ireland title.
 However Dundalk lost to Rovers in the FAI Cup semi-final in 1967 and 1968.
-His form did gone unnoticed and he earned his first full international cap for Republic of Ireland against Spain in October 1966.
+His form did not go unnoticed and he earned his first full international cap for Republic of Ireland against Spain in October 1966.
+In total, O'Connell made 37 appearances for Dundalk, scoring one goal.